-You would be blown away if you could see how different your trading style becomes when you are using money which you cannot afford to risk.
-Your emotions get heightened, your stress level goes through the roof, and you make buy and sell decisions which you otherwise would have never made.
+You would be stunned if you could see how different your trading style becomes when you are using money that you cannot afford to risk.
+Your emotions get heightened, your stress level goes through the roof, and you make buying and selling decisions you otherwise would have never made.

 When you invest with money that you can afford to risk, you will make much more relaxed trading decisions.
 Generally, you will have much more success with your trades, which will not be driven by negative emotions or fear.

 Being Driven by Impatience

 One of the most costly emotions you can have when your investing is impatience.
 Remember that stocks are shares in a particular business, and businesses operate much more slowly than most of us would typically like to see, or even than most of us would expect.

 When management comes up with a new strategy, it may take many months, if not several years, for that new approach to start playing out.
 Too often, investors will buy shares of the stock, and then immediately expect the shares to act in their best interest.

 This completely ignores the much more realistic timeline under which companies operate.
 In general, stocks will take much longer to make the moves that you are hoping for or anticipating.
 More importantly, the extreme highs and extreme lows don’t matter that much over a long-term investment horizon.

 For example, the broader S&P 500 index has given an average annual return of 8.09% between 2000 and 2020.
 This includes five years when the index saw negative returns, including the great recession in 2008, when it was down by 36.5%.